-September has twice been awarded the BA Small Press of the Year Regional Award and was nominated for the IPG Newcomer Award in 2020.
-In 2020 we were also a beneficiary of the Arts Council Culture Recovery Fund.
+September won a BA Small Press of the Year Regional Award in 2020 and 2021, and in 2023 we were Highly Commended.
+In 2020 we were also nominated for the IPG Newcomer Award and were a beneficiary of the Arts Council Culture Recovery Fund.
 We have published books with English Heritage and the Van Gogh Museum and sold rights to our titles in multiple languages and territories.
 In 2021 we are beginning a process of reviewing our carbon footprint and the sustainability of our practices and partnerships.

 Publisher and Founder

 After twenty years of publishing at Andre Deutsch, Random House and HarperCollins, Hannah founded September.
 She specialises in a creative approach to shaping books with debut authors, brands and personalities.
 She has published multiple top ten bestsellers across memoir, media, sport, history and led many start-up projects: from fiction lists to apps.
 She is also the author of two well-received novels, The Sun Road and Julianna Kiss, and a winner of a Betty Trask Award for first novels.
 Starting an independent publisher was a natural extension of a life-long, escapist pleasure in buying, reading and – above all – sharing good books. @septemberbooks